 Owen Gwilliam

-I am an assistant professor in mathematics at the University of Massachusetts, Amherst.
-In summer 2018 I finished four years as a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.
+I am an associate professor in mathematics at the University of Massachusetts, Amherst.
+Before coming to UMass in the fall of 2018, I spent four years as a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.
+Before that, I was an NSF postdoc at UC Berkeley following graduate school at Northwestern.

 Research

-- Inspired by the work of Beilinson-Drinfeld and Francis-Gaitsgory-Lurie on factorization algebras, Kevin Costello and I have developed a version of factorization algebras appropriate to perturbative QFT, building upon Costello's earlier work developing a renormalization machine.
-We have proved a kind of deformation quantization theorem for field theory, as well as a factorization refinement of the Noether theorem.
-We develop these ideas in a two-volume book ``Factorization Algebras in Quantum Field Theory'' to be published by Cambridge University Press, with the first volume currently available.
+Our results build upon Costello's earlier work developing a renormalization machine.
+In our books we prove a kind of deformation quantization theorem for field theory, as well as a factorization refinement of the Noether theorem.
 The first volume introduces factorization algebras and develops examples, primarily from free field theories.
 (This is not as boring as it might sound: we recover vertex algebras in complex dimension 1 and a quantum group for abelian Chern-Simons theory in dimension 3.)
 The second volume develops interacting classical and quantum field theory using the Batalin-Vilkovisky formalism and proves the deformation quantization and Noether theorems.
-(We are editing it for publication in 2018.)

 Activities